 This is done by cutting the excess stomach tissue away and permanently removing it.
 The surgeon then brings the edges of the new smaller stomach together and uses surgical staples to hold them in place.
-Most patients have to spend between 1 and 3 nights in the hospital before being discharged to go home.
+The hospital discharges most patients after they spend between 1 and 3 nights in the hospital.

 Orbera Gastric Balloon Procedure

-A deflated silicone balloon is placed into a patient’s stomach through an endoscopic procedure while the patient is mildly sedated.
-The balloon is then inflated with saline solution until it reaches the size of a grapefruit.
+Firstly, the healthcare provider performing an endoscopic procedure gently places a deflated silicone balloon into the patient’s stomach.
+Secondly, as the patient is mildly sedated, the provider proceeds to inflate the balloon with saline solution, gradually expanding it to the size of a grapefruit.
 This balloon takes up about ¾ of the stomach’s available capacity so the patient can not eat as much in one sitting.
-It also helps the patient to feel full in-between meals.
+It also helps the patient to feel full in between meals.
 The balloon remains in the stomach for six months while the patient follows a comprehensive weight loss program complete with professional support.

-The procedure takes less than 30 minutes, is done as an outpatient procedure in the physician’s office, and patients return home on the same day.
+The physician’s office performs the procedure, which takes less than 30 minutes, as an outpatient procedure, enabling patients to return home on the same day.

 Permanent vs Temporary

-A portion of the patient’s stomach is permanently removed during gastric sleeve surgery and if patients follow proper eating habits after their surgery their smaller stomach will help them limit their portion sizes.
+During gastric sleeve surgery, surgeons permanently remove a portion of the patient’s stomach.
+Consequently, when patients adopt proper eating habits after their surgery, their smaller stomach enables them to effectively restrict their portion sizes.

-The gastric balloon is removed from the patient’s stomach after 6 months.
+The medical team removed the gastric balloon from the patient’s stomach after 6 months.
 The goal, while the balloon is present, is for patients to learn portion control, and healthy eating habits, and to make permanent lifestyle changes that will promote a healthy weight going forward.

 The cost of a gastric balloon procedure averages about $8,150 and since it does not require surgery it is less expensive than gastric sleeve surgery.

-The final patient cost associated with gastric sleeve vs gastric balloon may be influenced by the use of insurance, FSA/HSA, etc. Gastric balloon procedures are typically self-pay as most insurance companies do not currently offer coverage; however, most bariatric practices offer patient financing.
+The use of insurance, FSA/HSA may influence the final patient cost associated with gastric sleeve vs. gastric balloon.
+Gastric balloon procedures are typically self-pay as most insurance companies do not currently offer coverage.
+However, most bariatric practices offer patient financing.

-Gastric Balloon vs Gastric Sleeve: Which Weight Loss Option Is Best For Me?
+Gastric Balloon vs Gastric Sleeve: Which Weight Loss Option is Best For You?